MrYsLab/s2a_fm/README.md

 		translate every second line inside a block

-			don't change the sequence of the variables on these lines!!
+			don't change the sequence of the variables on these lines!

 		translate the variables, except PIN, VAL and words with underscores ('_')